AYoldass/Digital-System-Design-with-VHDL/README.md

-Digital Design applications are implemented on the Basys 3 FPGA card using the VHDL programming language.
+Digital Design applications are implemented on the Basys-3 FPGA card using the VHDL programming language.